 This article provides everything that is known about Golden Kamuy Season 4 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Golden Kamuy Season 4 release date predictions: Is 2021 unlikely?
+Golden Kamuy Season 4 release date predictions: Is 2022 possible?

 As of the last update, neither MAPPA nor any company related to the production of the anime has officially confirmed the Golden Kamuy Season 4 release date.
 The production of a sequel has also not been announced.